 Always try to use natural home remedies that won’t harm your plants.

 Another reason your rosemary may curl is transplant shock.

 This is caused by the contradictory conditions between the garden from where you bought your rosemary plant and your garden.

-The reasons for this contrast may be humidity, watering frequency, heat, sunlight, soil mixture, change of environment, and other factors.
+The reasons for this contrast may be humidity, watering frequency, heat, sunlight, soil mixture, change in environment, and other factors.
 This is an indication of stress that is making your rosemary curl.

 The right way to handle your wilting rosemary suffering from transplant shock is to support your plant with ideal growing requirements.

-In simple words, you should match your rosemary’s growing conditions to Mediterranean regions, that is its native habitat.
+In simple words, you should match your rosemary’s growing conditions to Mediterranean regions, which is its native habitat.

 Botrytis blight is a viral infection.
 In this infection, the leaves start curling and decaying around the middle part.